greysun/DataSet-/README.md

 # Tools
+https://github.com/lorien/awesome-web-scraping List of libraries, tools and APIs for web scraping and data processing.

  https://github.com/scrapy/scrapy a fast high-level web crawling & scraping framework for Python https://github.com/gaojiuli/gain Web crawling framework based on asyncio. https://github.com/kootenpv/sky it aims for next generation web crawling where machine intelligence is used to speed up the development/maintainance/reliability of crawling.